dcl-docs/project-example/README.md

 #### Rules

 Finally, you need to tell `make` how to update different types of files.
-We want `make ` to run a script if raw data changes, but knit an RMarkdown document if cleaned data changes.
+We want `make` to run a script if raw data changes, but knit an R Markdown document if cleaned data changes.
 Lines 30-33 define our rules.

 You probably won't need to update these rules, but it's useful to understand them.

 The first rule (lines 30-31) tells `make` how to update a .rds file.
 For example, say __birds.txt__ changes. `make` knows that __birds.rds__ depends on __birds.txt__ because of our specified dependencies. `make` then looks to our first rule to figure out how to update __birds.rds__.
-The rule says to run the RScript with the same name as the .rds file.
+The rule says to run the R Script with the same name as the .rds file.
 In our example, that script is __birds.R__, so `make` will run __birds.R__.

 The second rule (32-33) tells `make` how to update a .md file.
 The rule tells `make` to knit the .Rmd version of the relevant .md file.
 For example, if __birds.md__ needs updating (because __birds.rds__ changed), `make` will knit __birds.Rmd__.